Medical Negligence Solicitors in Exeter

 We are regularly approached by family members or close friends of people who have been hurt through medical negligence but who are unable to claim compensation for themselves either because they are underage or are too ill to handle their legal and financial affairs.
 These people are called litigation friends, and we can help you obtain the court’s authority to act as one.

 There is little difference in the way a claim raised by a claimant is processed compared to that raised by a litigation friend.
 If you want more information about how this works then call or fill in our online contact form to arrange a chat with a legal advisor.

 Medical Negligence Claims FAQ

-The three most frequently asked questions people want answered when they start the claim process are whether they are eligible, how long will it take and how much money will they receive.
+The three most frequently asked questions people want answering when they start the claim process are whether they are eligible, how long will it take and how much money will they receive.